-Students wishing to withdraw from the College must submit a written notice of withdrawal to the Registrar or to their Student Service Representative or Site Coordinator for DAPS.
+Students wishing to withdraw from the College must submit a written notice of withdrawal to the Registrar or to their Student Service Representative or Site Director.

-Prior (or in addition) to submitting a College Withdrawal form, Day school students must complete a survey and conduct an exit interview with the Assistant Dean of Academic Affairs.
+As part of the withdrawal process, students will complete a survey and conduct an exit interview with the Registrar's Office.
 This is an important part of the withdrawal process and should be completed by all Day school students.